Friday, July 06, 2018

 Jesus answered them, "How can you expect wedding guests to mourn as long as the bridegroom is with them?
 Time will come when the bridegroom will be taken away from them, then they will fast.

-"No one patches an old coat with a piece of unshrunken cloth, for the patch will shrink and tear an even bigger hole in the coat.
-Besides, you do not put new wine in old wineskins.
-If you do, the wineskins will burst and the wine will be spilt.
-No, you put new wine in fresh skins; then both are preserved."
+"No one patches an old coat with a piece of unshrunken cloth for the patch will shrink and tear an even bigger hole in the coat.
+Besides, you do not put new wine in old wineskins; if you do, the wineskins will burst and the wine will be spilt.
+No, you put new wine in fresh skins; then both will be preserved."

 Have a good day!